 Certosa di San Giacomo

-This picturesque monastery is generally considered to be the finest remaining example of Caprese architecture and today houses a school,...
+Founded in 1363, this picturesque monastery is generally considered to be the finest remaining example of Caprese architecture and today...

 Museo Cerio harbours a library of books and journals about the island (mostly in Italian) and a collection of locally found fossils.

 Located under the arches, this place dates back to 1972, when brothers Brun and Gianni Lembo started playing the songs they learned from...

 Time to pop the question, celebrate an anniversary or quell those pre-departure blues?
 The terrace here has stunning views over the pine...